jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_uploads.rst

    A rectangular tile appears on the page for each file.
 The file name, a progress bar, and the status of the file upload process appear in the tile.

-#. (optional) Select a thumbnail image for the video.
+#. (optional) Specify a thumbnail image for the video.
+The thumbnail image is

-   The thumbnail image is the image that learners see before the video begins to play.
-Studio provides a thumbnail image by default for your videos.

-   * If you want to change this default image, hover your cursor over the image, select **Edit Thumbnail**, select an image from your computer, and then select **Open**.
+   the image that learners see before the video begins to play.
+To do this, hover the cursor over **Add Thumbnail**, select an image from your computer, and then select **Open**.
-   * If no default image is provided, select **Add Thumbnail**, select an image from your computer, and then select **Open**.

 .. how many files can be uploaded at once
 .. what kind of bandwidth/connection is recommended